 - Amassing evidence suggests the universe may have a center

-- Sun is missing nearly 100% of the spin that natural formation would impart
+- Sun missing nearly 100% of the spin that natural formation would impart

-- The beloved supernova chemical evolution story for the formation of heavy elements is now widely rejected
+- Supernova theory for the origin of heavy elements now widely rejected

 - Missing uniform distribution of solar system isotopes

 - Missing billions of years of additional clustering of nearby galaxies